-Chabad custom is that the items of the Seder plate are put directly on the matzos (understandably with a separation).
+Chabad custom is that the items of the seder plate are put directly on the matzos (understandably with a separation).
 A cloth separation is also placed between each matzo.

 Chabad custom is not to wear a kittel at the Seder.

-Kadesh The minimum size of each of the four cups of wine is 3.5 oz.
-All the minimum amounts of food and drink pertaining to the Mitzvos of the Seder apply equally for men and women.
+Kadesh The minimum size of each of the four cups of wine should be 3.5 oz.
+All the minimum amounts of food and drink pertaining to the mitzvos of the Seder apply equally for men and women.